jhpyle/docassemble/_docs/development.md

 interview to see changes, for example if you change a [`mandatory`] block that your interview has already processed.)

-If you are using [.docx templates] and you are making frequent changes to your .docx template, you may find it cumbersome to repetitively save and upload the template.
+If you are using [DOCX templates] and you are making frequent changes to your DOCX template, you may find it cumbersome to repetitively save and upload the template.
 You can make this process faster by configuring [Google Drive integration].
 That way, you can see all of the files in your [Playground] in your Google Drive folder on your